Hussien-Saleh/Alarm-Clock/README.md

 In order to provide a synchronous execution of tasks, the scheduler periodically polls for executable tasks inside the scheduler_run() function.
 The function scheduler_init() initializes the scheduler and Timer2.

-All tasks are represented by a linked list data structure.
+All tasks are represented by a **linked list data structure**.
 Each task is described by a function pointer to the function to execute (taskDescriptor.task).
 A task is scheduled for execution after a fixed time period given by taskDescriptor.expire.
 The scheduler also uses this variable to count down the milliseconds until the task should be executed.
 Tasks can be scheduled for single execution (taskDescriptor.period==0) or periodic execution (taskDescriptor.period>0).
 “Single execution tasks” are removed after execution; periodic tasks remain in the task list and are repeated depending on their period.

-To schedule a task, these parameters have to be set in the task descriptor and call the scheduler_add() function.
+**To schedule a task**, these parameters have to be set in the task descriptor and call the scheduler_add() function.
 A pointer is provided to the taskDescriptor as a call parameter.
 Additionally, the function to be executed takes avoid* parameter to enable the passing of parameters to a task (taskDescriptor.param).
 Added tasks can later be removed from the scheduler with the function scheduler_remove().

 Within the scheduler, the scheduled tasks should be organized as a singly linked list, which is initially empty: The scheduler does not reserve memory for the task descriptors.